Stinrb/hr-attrition-analysis/README.md

 **Training Count from Previous Year**

-- Employees with no training have the highest attrition (27.78%), suggesting that lack of development opportunities leads to turnover.
+- Employees with no training show the highest attrition rate at 27.78%, suggesting a strong link between lack of learning opportunities and employee turnover.

-- Those with low training (1-2 sessions) still show a high attrition rate (17.31%).

-- Moderate training (3-4 sessions) reduces attrition (15.47%), and
+- Those receiving low to moderate training (1–4 sessions) have moderate attrition rates (17.31% and 15.47%) but account for 85% of overall attrition, likely due to their large population share.

-- High training (5+ sessions) has the lowest attrition rate (10.87%), reinforcing the role of continuous learning in retention.
+- High training exposure (5+) is associated with the lowest attrition rate (10.87%), indicating that continuous development can boost retention.

 **Company and Job Role Tenure**

-- Attrition is highest for newly hired employees (36.36%) and remains high for those in the early career phase (24.88%) — this suggests that employees in their first few years might leave due to unmet expectations, lack of job fit, or career uncertainty.

-- Attrition gradually declines as tenure increases, meaning employees who stay longer are less likely to leave, reinforcing the idea that stability increases retention.

-- However, even experienced professionals (11-15 years tenure) show some attrition (7.04%)—likely due to career stagnation, lack of opportunities, or work dissatisfaction.
+- Newly hired employees (0 years at company, 0–2 years in role) face the highest attrition rate at 36.36%, followed by early-career employees (1–3 years tenure, 0–2 years in role) at 24.88%, contributing the most to overall attrition (44.73%).

+- Attrition decreases with tenure—those in the 6–10 year company range and 3–10 years in role show much lower attrition rates (7–12%), signaling better stability.

+- Veteran employees (16+ years in company) with longer role tenures (6–10 or 10+ years) show the lowest attrition (under 10%), highlighting long-term retention when growth and role alignment are achieved.

 **Company Tenure and Years Since Last Promotion**

-- Recently promoted early-career employees have a high attrition rate (27.68%), which might suggest some dissatisfaction even after promotions.
-One possible cause is that these groups expected more growth or income increase.
+- Newly hired employees show the highest attrition (36.36%), but even those recently promoted early in their career (1–3 years in company) still have a high attrition rate at 27.68%, contributing 26.16% to overall attrition—suggesting that early promotions alone may not retain talent.

-- Mid-career employees (7-10 years) who haven’t been promoted in 6+ years (19.30% attrition rate) seem at risk, reinforcing that delayed promotions can contribute to turnover.
+- Employees in the Stable Phase (7–10 years) who haven’t been promoted in 6+ years experience an attrition rate of 19.30%, revealing the impact of stalled mid-career progression.

-- Veteran employees (16+ years) with stagnant growth (11.27%) still leave, though at lower rates—possibly due to late-career job fatigue or retirement plans.

-- Employees with recent promotions generally have lower attrition, confirming that promotions help retain talent.
+- As tenure increases, delays in promotion become less impactful—Veteran Employees (16+ years) with 6+ years since their last promotion show an attrition rate of only 11.27%.

+- Those who were recently promoted later in their career (Stable to Veteran phase) show the lowest attrition, especially in the 11–15 year and 16+ year groups, emphasizing the value of continued recognition over time.

 **Key Summary of Section 3:**

-- Sales & Entry-Level Roles Need Attention – Sales reps, lab technicians, and early-career employees have the highest attrition.

-- Training Helps Retention – Lack of training is a major attrition factor, while employees with 5+ training sessions leave less.
-This shows that upskilling/training is a big factor for retaining employees in the organization.

-- Early Attrition is the Biggest Challenge – The first 2 years in a role or company are when most employees leave.
-This reinforces the need for engagement for young employees.

-- Promotions Aren’t a Silver Bullet – Recently promoted employees still leave, meaning other factors like workload, satisfaction, or pay might play a role.
+- Sales Representatives face the highest attrition at 39.76%, followed by Laboratory Technicians and Human Resources roles (~24%).
+These positions likely experience limited growth or support, signaling a need for better career pathways and development programs.

+- Employees with no training or minimal training (1–2 sessions) show noticeably higher attrition rates (27.78% and 17.31%, respectively), while those receiving 5+ training opportunities drop to 10.87%, highlighting the importance of investing in continuous learning.

+- Attrition peaks during the first 1–3 years of tenure, especially for those in the 0–2 year role range (up to 36.36%).
+This early phase is a critical period—employees may leave due to unmet expectations or lack of growth clarity.

+- Even recently promoted employees in the early phase leave at a high rate (27.68%), suggesting that early recognition alone may not ensure retention—employees might need mentoring, alignment with career goals, or stronger team dynamics.

+- In contrast, mid- to senior-level employees with long delays in promotion experience moderate attrition (11–19%), but this stabilizes in the Veteran phase when roles and growth expectations are more aligned.

 ## **SECTION 4: Job Satisfaction & Compensation vs. Attrition**